PokemonRedAndBlue/PokemonRedAndBlue/README.md

 - Some merges occurred without full code review or did not follow the review template
 - Music and sound effect code/assets are present, but not yet fully implemented in gameplay
 - There is giant gray bars extending off HP bars, im not sure why that is happening, xml looks fine, will fix.
+- Ending a fight in the city sends you back to the first route aka the overworld

 ## Planned Improvements
 - Add clear separation between walkable, solid, and interactive tiles within TileCollisionProfile.cs